 - Closed September 15th – May 14th

 What is the cost of a parasailing adventure?

 Depends on how many people and how high you fly!
-Call us at 1-877-FLYTHIS to hear about flight costs, any specials and available time slots.
-Back to Top
+Check out our PRICING PAGE or call us at 1-877-FLY-THIS to hear about flight costs, any specials and available time slots.

 How long have you been in business?

 OBX Parasail, LLC has been working with KHK for 10+ years in 2 locations, Duck and Manteo.
 The owners operate the business and are local residents in Manteo all year.
 Check out our website www.parasailobx.com and like us on Facebook!
 Back to Top

 What is your safety record?
 Have you had any parasailing accidents?

 OBX Parasail has had no parasail accidents.
 Our number one priority is safety.
 In everything we do, your safety comes first.
 We are the only company on the Outer Banks that provides you a safety video to watch before boarding.
 We are the only company on the Outer Banks that adheres to the WSIA (Water Sports Industry Association) parasail standards.
 WSIA sets guidelines for the parasail industry as to what is safe regarding weather, equipment, crew, training and operations.
 Check out the WSIA standards on our website.

 Are the captain and crew specially trained, experienced and/or licensed?